wandb/docs/docs/guides/track/public-api-guide.md

 - **Run tags**: Track things dynamically in run tags, and use filters in the UI to filter your table down to just the runs you care about.
 You can set tags from your script and then edit them in the UI, both in the runs table and the overview tab of the run page.
 See the detailed instructions [here](../app/features/tags.md).

 ## Public API Examples

+### Export data to visualize in matplotlib or seaborn

+Check out our [API examples](../../ref/python/public-api/README.md) for some common export patterns.
+You can also click the download button on a custom plot or on the expanded runs table to download a CSV from your browser.

 ### Read metrics from a run